smidazai/scan_functional/supplementary.md

 }
 ```

-**Example**: we consider a fictitious cluster $C$ of size eight in the
+**Example**: We consider a hypothetical cluster, $C$, consisting of
-data created previously.
-The cluster is centered around the observation
+eight observations from the previously generated data.
+The cluster is
-50 and contains the eight closest observations to observation 50.
-The
+centered around observation 50 and includes the eight closest
-radius of the cluster is the distance between the observation 50 and the
+observations to it.
+The radius of the cluster is defined as the distance
-last observation in the cluster (observation 13).
+between observation 50 and the farthest observation within the cluster
+(observation 13).

 ``` r
 my_cluster <- c(50, 9, 15, 8, 43, 17, 32, 13)